Introduction to Experimental Biology

 This course is designed to introduce the student to the wide variety of questions being asked by researchers in this exciting field and the approaches they are taking to answer these questions.
 This course complements BIOL 263 (Molecular Biology) in content, concentrating on the nongenomic aspects of the cell.
 We will cover topics such as biological membranes and ion channels, cell organelles and their function, cell regulation, and intercellular and intracellular communication.
 May be offered in alternating years.
 Prerequisite: BIOL 116.
 Prerequisite or corequisite: CHEM 121.

 This laboratory course is designed to complement BIOL 266.
 The topics covered in the laboratory will expose the student to some of the standard techniques used in modern cell biology.
 The laboratories will also illustrate some of the fundamental ideas of the field.
 Instead of covering a wide variety of techniques and preparations superficially, we will concentrate on a select few, covering them in greater depth.
-Some topics that will be covered are protein and lipid separation, cell permeability, cell motility, and mitochondrial function.
+Some topics that will be covered are protein separation, cell permeability, and cell motility.
 May be offered in alternating years.
-Prerequisites: BIOL 109Y-110Y.
+Prerequisite: BIOL 109Y-110Y.
 Prerequisite or corequisite: BIOL 266.

 See course description for BIOL 385.